cbavota/Gridiculous/README.md

  - Works on desktops, tablets and smart phones
  - Optimized for iPads and iPhones
  - Minified
- - Includes Normalize.css by Nicolas Gallagher and Jonathan Neal
+ - Includes Normalize.css v2.0.1 by Nicolas Gallagher and Jonathan Neal

-Known issues
- - not fully tested in IE7 & IE8